-Please note: I am not a therapist and I cannot guarantee that what worked for me will work for you.
+Please note: I am not a therapist or a doctor (or any kind of medical professional!), and I cannot guarantee that what worked for me will work for you.

 I hope you can learn a thing or two from my experiences, and that some of my tips will help you keep anxiety and panic at bay.

 If your experiences are debilitating, I recommend you talk to both a medical doctor and a therapist to get to the root of the problem.

 If you’re just experiencing panic attacks for the first time, I know how scary it is.